emmajanedrews/base-template/_posts/2018-04-17-a-step-by-step-guide-to-the-home-buying-process.md

 {% include youtube.html %}

-When buying a home, which steps do you you need to take to find the home that’s right for you?
+When buying a home, which steps do you need to take to find the home that’s right for you?

 **The first and most important step is finding a good Realtor to work with.** This means someone who understands your needs, your family situation, and how to help you.
 You don’t want someone who’s pushy or would try to sell you something.